telerik/fiddler-everywhere-docs/installation/system-requirments.md

 Fiddler Everywhere is available for Windows, MacOS, and Linux.
 The application utilizes built-in .NET Core (cross-platform version .NET framework).
 The only mandatory requirement for running Fiddler Everywhere is available disk space .

-- Windows, MacOS, or Linux OS with approximately 290-300MB of free disk space (depending on the operating system).
+- Windows, MacOS, or Linux 64-bit Operating System with approximately 290-300MB of free disk space (depending on the operating system).

 - (Optional) Account with administrative rights.